 The True Experience Supportive Housing Program is a client centered program which began in 1981.
-It is funded by the Ontario Ministry of Health and Long Term Care.

 EXISTING CLIENT SERVICES

 The True Experience Supportive Housing Program provides:

 - Assistance and support to the resident in attaining his/her optimum level of functioning

 - Assistance to resident in preparing for independent living in the community

 - Promotion of effective use of leisure time through development of social and recreational skills

 - Encouragement to the resident to develop wellness strategies (medication compliance, healthy lifestyle choices)

 - Encouragement to resident to increase involvement in work activities, continuation of education and/or volunteerism